-The Elder Hero:

-Age

-Sex

-State of mind and Health

-Before departing

-The Call

-Literally or Figuratively:

-What motivates the quester

-To depart

-The Search:

-What is the searcher looking for?
-Is he/she certain
+The Elder Hero: Age Sex State of mind and Health Before departing The Call Literally or Figuratively: What motivates the quester To depart The Search: What is the searcher looking for?
+Is he/she certain or uncertain?
+Desperate or just determined?

-or uncertain?

-Desperate or just

-determined?

-determined?

-The Journey

 The Journey Direction?
 Pace?

-Means of
+Means of Conveyance?

-Conveyance?

 Degree of difficulty?

-The Guide
+The Guide Who?

-Who?
 How many?
 How helpful?
 How ready to heed his or her advice?

-The Struggle

-The Struggle

-With whom or what?
+The Struggle With whom or what?
 Internal, external or both?
 Continuous or intermittent?
 How severe?

-The Dreektwarek

-The Breakthrough

-Gradual and subtle

-or sudden and dramatic?

-Physical, moral, or psychological? surprising or
+The Breakthrough Gradual and subtle or sudden and dramatic?
+Physical, moral, or psychological? surprising or expected?

-expected?
 Believable or unbelievable?

-The Return

-Successful or not?
+The Return Successful or not?
 What's been learned?
 Is it being applied?